Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: Introduction

 Isospin is an approximate but very good symmetry of strong interactions, manifested in the hadron spectrum and their decay properties.
-Isospin breaking (IB) corrections are usually very small because they are generated, at the fundamental level, by the electromagnetic interactions and the mass difference of $u$ and $d$ quarks.
-At the hadron level, the difference between the electromagnetic and weak pion form factors $|F_{\pi}(s)|$, is driven by the mass and width differences of the $\rho^{\pm, 0}(770)$ vector mesons, the pion mass difference and the mixing of the $\rho$ and $\omega$ vector mesons.
+IB corrections are usually very small because they are generated, at the fundamental level, by the electromagnetic interactions and the mass difference of $u$ and $d$ quarks.
 Although the pion mass difference is known with high accuracy from experiment, this is not the case for the IB in the $\rho$ meson parameters.
-Current predictions of the contribution of HVP to the muon $g-2$ based on tau-data are limited by uncertainties in the $\rho^{\pm}-\rho^0$ width difference \cite{Aliberti:2025beg}.
+According to the most recent White Paper report \cite{Aliberti:2025beg}, current predictions of the HVP contribution to the muon $g-2$ based on tau-data are limited by uncertainties in radiative corrections, due mainly to their scheme-dependence.
+Other important uncertainties arise from the mass and width differences of $\rho^{\pm}-\rho^0$ mesons entering the ratio of pion form factors, which are poorly known from experiment.
+The central values and uncertainties associated to the mass and width difference of $\rho$ mesons are dependent of the model used for the form factors in Eq. (\ref{rib-factor}).
+Thus, using the Gounaris-Sakurai parametrization \cite{Gounaris:1968mw} for these form factors as an example, one estimates $\pm 0.28\times 10^{-10}$ and $\pm 0.76\times 10^{-10}$ for these uncertainties \cite{Davier:2010fmf}, respectively.